Stability criteria for positive semigroups on ordered Banach spaces: Stability if the cone has interior points

 \section{Stability if the cone has interior points}

 In this section, we consider the case where the cone in an ordered Banach space $(X,X^+)$ has non-empty (topological) interior and show a similar result as Theorem~\ref{thm:stability-for-pos-sg} for this case; the point is that the additional assumption on the cone allows for characterizations of $\spb(A)$ by a priori weaker statements.
-Moreover, it gives us equality of the spectral and the growth bound of positive semigroups (see e.g.\ \cite[Theorem~5.3]{ArendtChernoffKato1982}).
+Moreover, it gives us equality of the spectral and the growth bound of positive semigroups, as pointed out in Example~\ref{exas:s_A_equals_omega_A}\ref{exas:s_A_equals_omega_A:item:non-empty-interior} above.

 Note that the assumption that the cone $X^+$ has non-empty interior is rather strong; it is, for instance, satisfied for spaces of continuous functions over compact sets, and for $L^\infty$-spaces, but it is not satisfied on $L^p$-spaces for $p < \infty$, unless the space is finite-dimensional.